Jesús Rueda (footballer)

-Jesús Rueda Ambrosio (born 19 February 1987) is a Spanish professional footballer who plays as a central defender or defensive midfielder for CD San Roque de Lepe.
+Jesús Rueda Ambrosio (born 19 February 1987) is a Spanish professional footballer who plays as a central defender or defensive midfielder.

-He spent most of his career with Valladolid, playing 163 competitive matches mostly in Segunda División.
+He spent most of his career with Valladolid, playing 163 competitive matches mostly in the Segunda División.

 Club career

 Valladolid

 Born in Corte de Peleas, Province of Badajoz, Extremadura, Rueda played youth football with Real Valladolid.
 He made his senior debut with the reserve team, spending four full seasons with the side in the Segunda División B; on 12 November 2008 he made his first official appearance with the main squad, featuring 34 minutes in a 2–2 draw against Hércules CF in the round of 32 of the Copa del Rey, and his first La Liga match was on the following 26 April, also at the Estadio Nuevo José Zorrilla, a 0–0 draw with CA Osasuna in which he came on as a late substitute.

 After spending the 2009–10 campaign on loan to Córdoba CF of Segunda División, Rueda returned to Valladolid which were now in the same level.
 He totalled 3,867 minutes of action in the second year in his second spell – playoffs included – scoring in the 1–1 draw at Recreativo de Huelva on 15 October 2011 as the Castile and León side went on to return to the top flight.